pdung1989/Insign-Backend/README.md

 ```bash
 npm i
 ```
-4. Open the insign-databse.txt file in the backend and paste all the content into the MySQL server's input field(CHANGE LATER, IDK WHAT TO WRITE HERE)
+4. Open the insign-databse.txt file in the backend and paste all the content into the MySQL server's input field
 5. Add a .env file to the backend folder and fill out the empty fields (to connect your backend to the MySQL database
 ```bash
 DB_HOST=